ATAccessGroup/Scripting-Recipes-for-AT/Autohotkey/JoySwitch/README.md

 2. Download the [AHK vJoy Wrapper](https://github.com/evilC/AHK-Universal-Joystick-Remapper) - so and place the JoySwitch AHK file in the folder above the vJoyLib directory..
 3. Run or compile with the AHK compiler

+## What if I want to do the opposite?
+E.g. convert joystick button to key press? ##

+You may want to do this on a Liberator/PRC device and use the switch ports for something other than their software.
+You can do this simply with a autohotkey script e.g

+``Joy5::Space``

+and make your autohotkey app run at startup

 ## With thanks to ##